auroris/Umbraco8SSO/README.md

 1. Clone or download [OpenIddict-WindowsAuth](https://github.com/auroris/OpenIddict-WindowsAuth) and open it in Visual Studio 2019.
 Then run it.
 Make sure the server is working correctly by checking out the contents of the web browser it spawned.

-2. If you're not on an active-directory domain joined machine, modify Startup.cs above [line 154](https://github.com/auroris/OpenIddict-WindowsAuth/blob/master/Startup.cs#L154), add at least one role claim:
+2. If you are on an active directory domain joined machine, modify Startup.cs [line 149](https://github.com/auroris/OpenIddict-WindowsAuth/blob/master/Startup.cs#L149) to filter for the group(s) you wish to use as authorization for Umbraco back office.
+If you're not, add above [line 154](https://github.com/auroris/OpenIddict-WindowsAuth/blob/master/Startup.cs#L154) to make least one test role claim:

    ```csharp
    identity.AddClaim(ClaimTypes.Role, "TEST GROUP", Destinations.IdentityToken);